GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 ## 2.5 PowerReport Datasets

-PowerReport Datasets is a datasource for the Power Reports in Envizi.
+PowerReport Datasets are the `datasources` for the Power Reports in Envizi.

 PowerReports can be viewed, edited and saved, and shared with other Envizi users within the organization.

-For customers who want to build their own reports and edit the existing reports they can make use of this Dataset as a datasource.
+Customers wishing to create their own reports or modify existing ones needs to utilize this dataset as a data source.

 Here are the 3 datasets available in Envizi.